wso2/k8s-api-operator/docs/HowToGuide/working-with-endpoints.md

     docker image specified in the endpoint definition.

     When mode is set to sidecar, target endpoint controller will only add the definition to kubernetes registry and will not create the deployment as operated in the privatejet mode.
-In the sidecar mode, user can specify the name of the endpoint service in swagger definition as follow.
+In the sidecar mode, user can specify the name of the endpoint service and mode in swagger definition as follow.

     Eg : x-wso2-production-endpoints: simple-endpoint-service
+         x-wso2-mode: sidecar

     At the time of the API is deployed, apim-operator will identify the endpoint service and create the target endpoint deployment along with the service.
 The deployed API will act as a sidecar to the deployed endpoint.